vorarlberg-wellness-photo

 Bright green meadows and an Alpine cow.

-I slowly absorbed the majestic scenery around me and I felt blissfully serene.
-I then did something I often do when I travel: I tapped my foot on the ground and asked myself: “Where am I and what do I see, hear and smell?”.
-I then answered the questions out loud.
+I slowly absorbed the majestic scenery around me and felt blissfully serene.
+I then did something I often do when I travel: I tapped my foot on the ground and asked myself: “Where am I and what do I see, hear and smell?”, and answered the questions out loud.
 It’s a little exercise that helps to raise my awareness and appreciation of that particular moment.

 So… where was I?